tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 ### Model-Based

 Another way to visualize the performance is to fit a classification model of the events against the estimated probabilities.
 This is helpful because it avoids the use of pre-determined groupings.
-Another difference, is that we are not plotting midpoints of actual results, but rather predictions based on those results.
+Another difference is that we are not plotting midpoints of actual results, but rather predictions based on those results.

 The [`cal_plot_logistic()`](https://probably.tidymodels.org/reference/cal_plot_breaks.html) provides this functionality.
 By default, it uses a logistic regression.
 There are two possible methods for fitting: